 Marine Dussutour

 Diplômée en gestion de projets culturels dans l’espace public (Université Paris 1) et en sciences politiques (IEP de Rennes), Marine s’implique depuis 2015 dans des projets culturels de territoire, traitant à la fois de la participation habitante et de la réappropriation des espaces publics.
-Elle travaille d’abord sur des questions de communication et médiation en lien avec le spectacle vivant, puis se tourne vers l’ingénierie culturelle et l’urbanisme culturel pour accompagner des démarches de transformation sociale et de transition écologique (diagnostics sensibles, concertations créatives, stratégies de préfiguration, résidences in situ…).
-Elle rejoint Cuesta en 2023 comme chargée de mission.
+Elle travaille d’abord sur des projets de communication et médiation, puis se tourne vers l’ingénierie culturelle et l’urbanisme culturel pour accompagner des démarches de transformation sociale et de transition écologique (diagnostics sensibles, concertations créatives, stratégies de préfiguration, résidences in situ…).
+Elle rejoint Cuesta en 2022 comme chargée de mission.

 marine[at]cuesta.fr